robbieevans1/upnext/README.md

 UpNext is a stack-based productivity app for deciding what to do next, not just storing a long checklist.

 The app organizes recurring work into a daily stack.
 Mandatory tasks stay visible until completed, grouped tasks rotate after completion, and task playbooks keep execution notes close at hand.
-UpNext also includes task history and a downtime tracker for sleep, social plans, eating, and other non-task life needs.
-Together, the app is meant to show both progress and the real amount of flexible time available in a day.
+UpNext also tracks one-off action items, scheduled commitments, task history, and downtime for sleep, social plans, eating, and other non-task life needs.
+The dashboard brings those signals together so the app can show both progress and the real amount of flexible time available in a day.

 ## Features